Nebraska Medicare Supplement Plans

 United American Insurance has Medigap plans available for Nebraska residents under the age of 65, and with disabilities.
 However, the policy costs much more for someone under 65 with disabilities than it does for someone who is 65.

 In this state, the “safety-net” option is not requiring private insurance companies to offer Medigap plans to those under the age of 65.
 Instead, beneficiaries may enroll in the state’s high-risk pool (NE-CHIP).
 Unlike other state’s high-risk pools, Nebraska doesn’t sell regular Medigap plans.

 NE-CHIP offers coverage for those who couldn’t get the type of insurance they were interested in, due to medical underwriting.
 Although, deductibles likely range from $5,000 up to $10,000.
 Premium costs depend on tobacco use, age, and the deductible chosen.
 Amounts may vary among carriers or due to an individual’s health/age.

 State law mandates these premium amounts are set higher than the rates of private insurance market costs.
-Most of the state’s disabled beneficiaries have coverage from a supplemental Medicaid policy, or from an employer.
+Most of the state’s disabled beneficiaries have coverage from a supplemental Medicaid policy.

 Medicare Advantage in Nebraska

 In 2019, 15% of beneficiaries enrolled in a Medicare Advantage plan.
 If plans are available, beneficiaries may enroll in an Advantage plan as an alternative way to receive benefits.
 Today, of the 93 counties in the state – only 67 offer a type of Medicare Advantage plan.